haroonob/spring-oauth2-facebook-https/README.md

 # spring-oauth2-facebook-https

-In section I have implement simple oauth2 implementation using spring boot.
+In section I have implement3e simple oauth2 example using spring boot.

 Using oauth you can delegate your authentation to third party solutions or social platform.

 In this section I used facebook basic login

-I mostly followed following tutorial but it is out dated.
+I mostly followed below tutorial but it is out dated so I have fixed following mentions issues.

 [https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_simple]

-To solve complete solution
+## To implement complete solution I implemented following additional steps.

 I register new key on fb with 8443 port

 I enable https in this application as this is madatory requirement from facebook.